The Stingiest Man in Town (1956): Reception

-Upon its initial broadcast, The Stingiest Man in Town received praise for its performances, particularly Rathbone’s portrayal of Scrooge, and for its music and lavish staging.
+Upon its initial broadcast, The Stingiest Man in Town received praise for its performances, particularly Rathbone's portrayal of Scrooge, and for its music and lavish staging.
 Though it aired only once on live television, it gained a lasting legacy and is remembered as a pioneering color television musical.

 Legacy

-In 1978, Rankin/Bass produced an animated television remake of The Stingiest Man in Town, featuring the voice of Walter Matthau as Scrooge and including many of the same songs from the 1956 version.
-This adaptation introduced the story to a new generation and helped preserve the musical’s place in the canon of Christmas television specials.
+In 1978, Rankin/Bass produced an animated television remake, featuring the voice of Walter Matthau as Scrooge and including many of the same songs from the 1956 version.
+This adaptation introduced the story to a new generation and helped preserve the musical's place in the canon of Christmas television specials.

 Although the 1956 broadcast was believed to be lost for many years, a kinescope recording resurfaced in 2011 and has been made available for public viewing, including DVD releases and occasional airings on classic television networks.